Paulaner Brewery: Brands

 Additionally, there are some mixed beer drinks such as Paulaner Natur Radler, Natur Radler Alkoholfrei, Natur Radler Grapefruit, Weissbier Zitrone and Weissbier Zitrone 0,0%.

-All beers are brewed in consent with the Bavarian purity law from 1516.
+All beers are brewed in accordance with the Bavarian purity law from 1516.

+Paulaner also sells a (non-alcoholic) cola-orange soda mix drink (Spezi) under the name Paulaner Spezi in Germany and Paulaner Sunset in the US.